Maria Adelaida Lopez

 Extract from the artist's statement:

-"Inspired by systems that contain examples of simultaneous order and chaos, my mixed media, wall-based installations reference biology natural disasters and computer imagery."
+"Inspired by systems that contain examples of simultaneous order and chaos, my mixed media, wall-based installations reference biology natural disasters and computer imagery."Go to artist's website.

 Link via Paper Forest.